Tips on Moving To Minneapolis, MN: Relocation Guide

 Minneapolis Average Temperature

-Seeing as you’ll be in for at least five months of sub-freezing temperatures, you’ll need a heated apartment with solid insulation.
-Minnesotans are tough, but you’ll need more than hotdish to keep you warm.
+As you’ll be in for at least five months of sub-freezing temperatures, you’ll definitely need a heated apartment with solid insulation.
+Minnesotans are tough, but you’ll need more than hot dish to keep you warm.

-You should also take the area’s weather into account when estimating your monthly utilities cost so that you can accurately budget for an apartment.
+You should also consider the weather when estimating your monthly utility costs so you can accurately budget for an apartment.

-And even though the city’s fairly walkable, you’ll probably still want a place with a washer/dryer so you don’t end up lugging your laundry across town in a snowstorm.
+And even though the city’s impressively walkable, you’ll probably still want to find a place with its own washer and dryer so you don’t end up having to lug your laundry across town in a snowstorm.

 Minneapolis apartment resources

-Note: This DOES NOT mean you should trust Craigslist implicitly.
+Note: Although Craigslist can be a very useful site for finding apartments, this DOES NOT mean you should trust Craigslist implicitly.
 Here’s their own guide on how to recognize potential scammers.

 Minneapolis rental market